 Fred Lanting, International All-Breed, Sieger/Schutzhund Judge

-CDC has issued Zika Virus warnings for people traveling to Brazil for the Olympics this September and last year APHIS (Animal & Plant Health Inspection Service of the US Dep’t of Health) confirmed hundreds of cases of “Highly Pathogenic Avian Influenza” H5N2 variety, in our poultry flocks, and in wild birds.
+The CDC issued a Zika Virus warnings for people who were traveling to Brazil for the Olympic games and then APHIS (Animal & Plant Health Inspection Service of the US Dep’t of Health) confirmed hundreds of cases of “Highly Pathogenic Avian Influenza” H5N2 variety, in our poultry flocks, and in wild birds.